 Transform Glass Panels by Retrofitting Decorative Window Films

-Decorative window films are an easy, inexpensive way to add style and functionality to a commercial space or home, but one of the lesser known things about them is how incredibly versatile they are.
-There are uses for window films in nearly any space, and they can instantly revitalize the look.
-Here are some of our favorite uses!
+Decorative window films are an easy, inexpensive way to transform glass panels by adding style and functionality to a commercial space or home.
+Also, one of the lesser known things about them is how incredibly versatile they are.
+There are uses for decorative glass film in nearly any space to improve privacy, add branding and reduce glare.
+In addition, they can instantly revitalize the look.
+Here are some of our favorite uses.

 If your office has a large window or a glass wall, a custom window film with your company name on it is a classy, easy way to add a custom look to your office space.
 Window films can be styled in any font or logo design, and you can create a variety of looks to represent your brand – from a Japanese rice paper style to etched glass designs; there’s something for every office.

 Using decorative window films is a wonderful to add privacy to rooms where you’d rather not have spectators.
 For example, an office conference room.
 You may like the open and airy feeling of a modern office, but now want the feeling of being in a fish bowl during a meeting.

 Decorative window film options allow you to retain the open feel while adding privacy.
 Also, in a home setting, the narrow windows on either side of your front door are a great way to add light to your home, but it can be uncomfortable to think that anyone on your doorstep can see straight in.